 Their Body Temperature is Lower

-Your cat’s body temperature will begin to decrease as the body weakens as slows down.
+Your cat’s body temperature will begin to decrease as the body weakens and slows down.
 Their normal temperature is between 100 – 102.5.
 Your cat’s temperature can be taken with a rectal thermometer.
 It is easy to do yourself or you can have it done by your vet.
 If your cat’s paws have cool pads, this may be an indicator their body temperature is decreasing.

 Boy’s Story – His whole life, Boy always had very warm ears.
-What I notice most when he got sick was how his ears had gotten cool.
+What I noticed most when he got sick was how his ears had gotten cool.
 They no longer had the warmth they once had.